Print subscribers please click here to create your digital access account

 If you made a voluntary contribution in 2021-2022, but do not yet have an online account, click here to create one at no additional charge.
 VIP Digital Access includes access to all websites and online content.

-Jamie Campbell takes over as new president of the Platte Valley Medical Center in Brighton as of January 17, 2021, according to the press release.
+Jaime Campbell takes over as new president of the Platte Valley Medical Center in Brighton as of January 17, 2022, according to the press release.

 “Jaime is seasoned in collaborating with local, regional, and system leadership,” said Mark Korth, Executive Vice President and Chief Operating Officer for SCL Health.
 “She has a proven track record for improving patient safety, quality, and overall patient experience.
 In addition, she is passionate about advancing diversity, equity, and inclusion, and staff well-being.”